aiven/aiven-docs/docs/products/flink/howto/manage-flink-applications.md

 1. In your Aiven for Apache Flink service, select **Applications** from the left sidebar.
-2. On the **Applications** landing page, click on the application name you want to stop.
+2. On the **Applications** landing page, click the application name you want to stop.
 3. In the application's overview page, click **Stop deployment**.
 4. In the **Stop deployment** dialog, enable the option to **Create a